A guide to activating a credit card

 How long do I have to activate a credit card?

 That depends on the credit card issuer, so you should read your terms carefully.
-Usually, you’ll have up to two months to activate your credit card.

 Once you’ve activated your card, you’ll also need to make sure that you’ve signed the back before using it to keep it secure.